LauzHack/swiss-ai-weeks/README.md

 ## 11. Acknowledgements

-A BIG thanks to the [EPFL AI Center](https://ai.epfl.ch/) for co-hosting and co-organizing this event, and to [Swisscom](https://www.swisscom.ch) and [Logitech](https://www.logitech.com) for sponsoring 🙏
+A BIG thanks to the [EPFL AI Center](https://ai.epfl.ch/) for co-hosting and co-organizing this event, and to [Swisscom](https://www.swisscom.ch) and [Logitech](https://www.logitech.com) for sponsoring this event!

 <table align="center">
   <tr>